lop-Louis/northbook/docs/band-a.md

 audience: Anyone publishing public-safe guidance from Northbook
 tone: Plainspoken, candid, energetic
 narrative_goal: Explain what qualifies as Band A content and how to sanitize it
-nav_label: Start
+nav_label: Band A policy
-nav_group: Start here
+nav_group: Onboarding
-nav_order: 10
+nav_order: 40
 nav:
-  - main
   - sidebar
 ---